-Refigure your charitable contributions using line 24 as your adjusted gross income unless, for any preceding tax year:
+Refigure your charitable contributions using line 24 as your AGI unless, for any preceding tax year:

-- You entered an amount other than zero on line 23, and - You had any items of income or deductions based on adjusted gross income which are listed in the instructions for line 6 of Schedule B.
+• You entered an amount other than zero on line 23; and

+• You had any items of income or deductions based on AGI, which are listed in the instructions for line 6 of Schedule B.

-If you can't use the amount from line 24 as your adjusted gross income, figure your adjusted gross income as follows.
+If you can't use the amount from line 24 as your AGI, figure your AGI as follows.

-- 1. Figure the adjustment to each item of income or deduction in the same manner as explained in the instructions for line 6 of Schedule B, except don't take into account any NOL carrybacks when figuring adjusted gross income.
-Attach a computation showing how you figured the adjustments. - 2.
-Add lines 3, 4, 5, 11, and 23 of Schedule B to the total adjustments you figured in (1) above.
-Use the result as your adjusted gross income to refigure charitable contributions.
+1. Figure the adjustment to each item of income or deduction in the same manner as explained in the instructions for line 6 of Schedule B, except don't take into account any NOL carryback when figuring AGI.
+Attach a computation showing how you figured the adjustments.

+2. Add lines 3, 4, 5, 11, and 23 of Schedule B to the total adjustments you figured in (1) above.
+Use the result as your AGI to refigure charitable contributions.